 Beginning at the towns of Marshfield and Niangua in Webster County, Missouri and flowing north and northeast through Dallas, Laclede and Camden Counties, the Niangua River empties into the Lake of the Ozarks a few miles southwest of Camdenton.
-As the crow flies, the river basin is some forty-five miles long with a drainage area of 627 square miles or a little over 400,000 acres.
+As the crow flies, the river basin is some forty-five miles long with a drainage area of 627 square miles.
 The river itself, however, is extremely crooked, the stream meandering to the extent that it totals 140 miles in length.
 Before the Lake of the Ozarks was formed by the construction of Bagnell Dam in 1931, the Niangua flowed into the Osage River just upstream from Old Linn Creek.
 Although in dry seasons the upper reaches of the Niangua reduces to only pools of water with little flow, further down, due to the output of a number of good sized springs, the flow becomes steady the year around.
 One of these is Bennett Springs located just above the Missouri Highway 64 crossing.
-The name “Niangua” has Native American origins, probably from the Osages, and many fanciful English translations have appeared.
+The name “Niangua” has Native American origins, and many fanciful English translations have appeared.
 One authority presents convincing evidence that the proper translation is “Winding Stream of Many Springs.”

-After the Louisiana Purchase, the extinguishment of Indian titles and the coming of Missouri statehood in 1821, a trickle of white settlers began to appear in the Niangua River basin.
+After the Louisiana Purchase, and the coming of Missouri statehood in 1821, a trickle of white settlers began to appear in the Niangua River basin.
 The country was rugged and wooded and yielded slowly to these early people.
 Small bottom farms and timber cutting comprised the main activity including tie hacking and rafting.
 By 1850, small water power grist mills appeared, thirty-three such mills being erected on twenty-five sites up and down the river through 1920.
 The possibility of the production of hydroelectric power on the Niangua River came under consideration in the early 1900s.
-Attention was especially attracted to one potential site where a natural cave or tunnel pierced the base of a narrow ridge, cutting off a seven mile meander of the river, thus affording the opportunity of obtaining an artificial fall of water sufficient to drive a water wheel of some size.
+Attention was especially attracted to one potential site where a natural cave or tunnel pierced the base of a narrow ridge, bypassing a meander of the river, thus affording the opportunity of obtaining an artificial fall of water and creating a forty-foot head for a hydraulic turbine.

 The site was located in the NW quarter of Section 19, Township 37, Range 17 in Camden County, about twelve miles by road southwest of Camdenton.
 Although water from the natural flow of the river by-passed the tunnel at a lower elevation, most of the flow could be diverted through it by construction of a dam.
 The combination of the meander cut-off and building of a dam could produce a respectable forty foot head for a hydraulic turbine.